-This is the heart of your Sonicare toothbrush as it produces the mechanical movement from the electrical energy stored in the battery.
-Most Li-ion powered Sonicare brushes use the same motor to run at 31k (31,000 oscillations per minute), although some models run at a higher speed of 62k (certain HX6900 models, the FlexCare Platinum HX9100 series and the “5 Series” or HealthyWhite+ HX8900 series) so these will possibly require a slightly different motor.
+The electromagnet is the heart of your Sonicare toothbrush as when coupled to the permanent magnet on the drivetrain it produces mechanical movement from the electrical energy stored in the battery.
+Most Li-ion powered Sonicare brushes use the same motor/electromagnet to run at 31k (31,000 oscillations per minute), although some models run at a higher speed of 62k (the ProtectiveClean HX6800 series, certain HX6900 FlexCare models, the FlexCare Platinum HX9100 series, the “5 Series” or HealthyWhite+ HX8900 series and the DiamondClean Smart HX9900 series) so these will possibly require a slightly different motor.

-Replacement motors generally come with a new shaft attached and sometimes new seals as well.
-They are available on eBay from the following suppliers:
+Replacement electromagnets generally come with a new shaft attached and sometimes new seals as well.
+They are available brand new on eBay from the following suppliers:

 PCB (Printed Circuit Board)